elitenomad/customerio_challenge/README.md

  - `List` method in `datastore/datastore.go` is in-efficient as everytime we loop through datastore map to generate an array of customers.
  - Chose the data structure of `map` over `slice` to remove the dependency of sequentials UserIds in the input file.
 (User Id could be of any value and the lookups will be efficient)
  - Error handling and bubbling can be improved.
 Currently the server errors from the API will be shown as `{message: Internal server error}`
+ - Tests are written only for the `datastore/datastore.go` as that's the core file where is responsible for driving the REST API.
+Enhancements could be writing tests for each file in the code base.